pazcharles02/OBS-and-Twitch-Livestreaming/docs/creating-scene.md

 *Before doing anything, keep note we are working with OBS version 26.1.1*

+In order to capture things like your games, cameras, or whatever else you want your stream to see, we first need to create a scene.
+A scene is like a whole container for all the separate windows and screens you want to share with your stream.

-With OBS open, start by looking towards the bottom left of the window.
+Now, with OBS open, start by looking towards the bottom left of the window.

 **1.**  Click the + button.